-This led alot of tension in the Haitian community, because they began to feel like they were not welcomed.
+This led to alot of tension in the Haitian community because they began to feel like they were not welcomed.
 People stared, there were jokes, especially in the public schools in Florida.
 The children were teased, which led to gang violence between Haitians, African-Americans, Jamaicans, and Hispanics.

 Rape in Haiti is also a big problem, as it is often used as a political weapon.
 For example, after the 2010 earthquake, some men that were part of the food distribution team would demand sexual favors from these desperate women that wanted to feed their children and families.